-"How to juice lemons without a juicer" is a common thought we have now that we're in the thick of summer and cooling drinks are an absolute necessity.
-There's nothing more refreshing than an ice-cold glass of lemonade or your favorite sour cocktail on a hot day — and you can still enjoy one even without a juicer.
-Here's how to save your summer (not to mention your hands!) by learning how to juice lemons and limes without a juicer.
+Knowing how to juice lemons without a juicer is a useful skill to have during the summer when cooling drinks are an absolute necessity.
+There's nothing more refreshing than an ice-cold glass of lemonade or your favorite cocktail on a hot day — and you can still enjoy one even without a juicer.
+Here's how to save your summer party (not to mention your hands!) by learning how to juice lemons and limes without a juicer.

 How to Get More Juice Out of Lemons and Limes

 Before the squeezing starts, there are a few steps to take to ensure you're getting the most juice out of your energy-boosting citrus.
 The key here is to warm up your lemons and limes, as this will make the membranes softer and easier to squeeze.
 Here are seven ways to ensure you get every last drop of juice from your citrus.

 For the sake of clarity, we've used lemons in the examples below.
 However, the following tips also work well with limes.